tlaurie99/reinforcement_learning/models/README.md

 ### Clamped model
-* has gained the attention of the RLLIB folks and is no longer needed instead log_std_clip_param can now be used as discussed [here](https://discuss.ray.io/t/ppo-nan-in-actor-logits/15140/7)
+* has gained the attention of the RLLIB folks and is no longer needed ⋅⋅⋅instead log_std_clip_param can now be used as discussed [here](https://discuss.ray.io/t/ppo-nan-in-actor-logits/15140/7)